Off-Campus Studies can help Economics students …

 - Students should successfully complete ECON 307 Intermediate Microeconomics and ECON 308 Intermediate Macroeconomics prior to studying off campus.
 Note that MATH 125 Calculus I is a prerequisite for both of these courses.

-- The Economics department has added a new major requirement in the 2019-2020 catalog that will apply to 2019-2020 sophomores declaring their Economics major.
-Students should successfully complete ECON 227 Statistics for Economics or MATH 128 Elementary Statistics or MATH 247 Statistics with Applications prior to studying off campus.
+- The Economics department has added ECON 327 Introduction to Econometrics as a new major requirement in the 2019-2020 catalog that will apply to 2019-2020 sophomores declaring their Economics major.
+Students should successfully complete the prerequisites for this course before studying off campus.
+Those prerequisites include a statistics course, either ECON 227 Statistics for Economics or MATH 128 Elementary Statistics or MATH 247 Statistics with Applications.
+The prerequisites also include ECON 307 Intermediate Microeconomics.

 - Discuss your graduation plan fully with your Economics major adviser in your second year if you plan to study abroad.